 Unexpected Signal Facts & Trivia

-Do you think "Green means Go" and "Yellow means Caution"?
+Do you think "Green means Go"?

 "Green" is NOT "Go"!